Pacific Northwest Destination

 Music on the water is a summertime tradition embraced by Portlanders at the Safeway Waterfront Blues Festival in early July.
 Performances on the grassy banks of the Willamette at Governor Tom McCall Waterfront Park feature world-renowned blues musicians.
 Giants like Pinetop Perkins, Koko Taylor, Buddy Guy, Etta James and Clarence “Gatemouth” Brown have been joined on the festival's four stages by acclaimed performers from Eric Burdon to Buckwheat Zydeco, making this a true celebration of blues music.
-The event includes a rousing Fourth of July fireworks display over the river.
-All proceeds—a $10 donation per person plus two cans of food—benefit the Oregon Food Bank.
+The event includes a rousing Fourth of July fireworks display over the river, which makes this a great way to spend your holiday and travel to the city.

 Traditional “heavy events” at the games include throwing the Portland Stone, which weighs a daunting 96 pounds; heaving the Scottish hammer, a 16-pound steel ball; and tossing the caber, a 20-foot spruce log.
 The winner earns a very well-deserved rest.

 Oregon's thriving microbrew industry is showcased at the 5-day Oregon Brewers Festival , held the last full weekend in July.
-Beer aficionados from all over the country flock to Governor Tom McCall Waterfront Park (between the Morrison and Burnside bridges) to sample the brews on tap at the festival's two beer tents.
+It tops the list of fun things to do with friends.
+Beer aficionados from all over the country flock to Governor Tom McCall Waterfront Park (between the Morrison and Burnside bridges) to sample the brews on tap at the festival's beer tents.
 And if you've ever wondered about the finer points of hop growing or how home brewers create their product, there are plenty of educational exhibits that will answer your questions.
 There's also live musical entertainment and food offered by local restaurants.

 The annual late-September Paulaner Oktoberfest at Oaks Park features two stages where local and German oompah bands perform, along with dog shows, craft vendors, kids' entertainment and, of course, plenty of German food and beer.
 Watch for the wiener dog races and cheer on your furry favorite.

-Lovers of literature celebrate the written word at Holiday Cheer: A Celebration of Oregon Authors , held at the Oregon Historical Society building in the South Park Blocks.
-Mingle with some 60 Northwest writers as they autograph and promote their latest efforts in the airy, glass-walled setting of the James F. Miller Pavilion.
+Lovers of literature celebrate the written word at Holiday Cheer: A Celebration of Oregon Authors , held at the Oregon Historical Society in the South Park Blocks.
+Mingle with Northwest writers as they autograph and promote their latest efforts.
 The event takes place in early December.

 See all the AAA recommended events for this destination.